ITopGun/B2BAdmin-React/docs/SimpleFormIterator.md

 # `<SimpleFormIterator>`

-This component provides a UI for editing arrays of objects, one row per object and one line per field.
+This component provides a UI for editing arrays of objects, one row per object.

 ![ArrayInput](./img/array-input.gif)